 A pharmacological challenge allows the demonstration of a pharmacological effect on a system that already functions optimally in healthy subjects.
-When a volunteer is subjected to a pharmacological challenge, the system that is under investigation will be artificially 'toned down' in this volunteer.
-If a drug restores the challenged function in a dose dependent way, this is an indication that it triggers the right pharmacological mechanism.
-Pharmacological challenges are thus a great tool to look for pharmacological effects, even in healthy subjects
+When a volunteer is subjected to a pharmacological challenge, the system that is under investigation is artificially hampered.
+If a given drug restores the challenged function in a dose-dependent way, this is an indication that it triggers the right pharmacological mechanism.
+In this way, pharmacological challenges enable the investigation of pharmacological effects in healthy subjects.

-In some cases, a pharmacological challenge test is needed for unequivocal proof-of-pharmacological-activity.
+In some cases, a pharmacological challenge test is needed to provide unequivocal proof of pharmacological activity.
 CHDR has thoroughly validated a range of pharmacological challenge tests, including the muscarinic receptor antagonist scopolamine.
 The scopolamine model was able to show CNS-effects of glycine reuptake inhibitors.
 These effects were small because of low brain penetration, but were not found with the inhibitors alone, indicating the importance of a challenge test.
 The literature reports stronger suppression of scopolamine effects with muscarinic and nicotinic agonists.

-CHDR has a long tradition in investigating THC, the primary psychoactive constituent of cannabis, which resulted in a robust PK/PD model.
+CHDR's long tradition in the investigation of THC, the primary psychoactive constituent of cannabis, has yielded a robust PK/PD model.
 THC induces psychomimetic symptoms that closely resemble core aspects of acute clinical psychosis.
 In clinical research, psychotic symptoms are often quantified with the Positive and Negative Syndrome Scale (PANSS).
-The PANSS is a clinically validated scale to longitudinally measure changes in psychotic symptoms and is based on a structured clinical interview.
+The PANSS is a clinically validated scale for the longitudinal measurement of changes in psychotic symptoms, based on a structured clinical interview.
 It is subdivided into three subscales: positive, negative and general.
-From this instrument, CHDR has developed a repeatable, reproducible, dose dependent and clinically relevant structured interview.
-Our data indicates that the positive PANSS shows highly significant dose-dependent psychotic effects of THC in a majority of healthy volunteers.
+Using this instrument, CHDR has developed a repeatable, reproducible, dose-dependent and clinically-relevant structured interview.
+Our data indicate that the positive PANSS shows highly significant dose-dependent psychotic effects of THC in the majority of healthy volunteers.

-Like THC, the psychoactive properties of several other classes of drugs can be used to induce psychomimetic symptoms in healthy volunteers as a model for psychosis and antipsychotic drug action.
-A ketamine challenge was also found to be a robust method to induce psychomimetic symptoms.
-The effect of ketamine could be measured by the Positive and Negative Syndrome Scale (PANSS), prepulse inhibition of the startle reflex (PPI) and an extensive test battery for cns effects (CHDR's NeuroCart) consisting of several Visual Analogue Scales (VAS).
-The response to the ketamine challenge was larger than the response found for the THC challenge and there were no ‘non-responders'.
+The psychoactive properties of several classes of drugs can be used to induce psychomimetic symptoms in healthy volunteers, offering a model for psychosis and antipsychotic drug action.
+Besides THC (above), a ketamine challenge was also found to be a robust method to induce psychomimetic symptoms.
+The effect of ketamine could be measured by the Positive and Negative Syndrome Scale (PANSS), prepulse inhibition of the startle reflex (PPI) and an extensive test battery for CNS effects (NeuroCart®) consisting of several Visual Analogue Scales (VAS).
+The response to the ketamine challenge was larger than the response found for the THC challenge, and there were no ‘non-responders’ among the subjects.

-Evidence has shown that dysfunction of mitochondria plays an important role in age related diseases, such as diabetes mellitus type 2, sarcopenia, and most neurodegenerative diseases.
+Evidence has shown that dysfunction of mitochondria plays an important role in age-related diseases, such as type 2 diabetes mellitus, sarcopenia, and most neurodegenerative diseases.
 CHDR has validated a model for statin-induced mitochondrial dysfunction in healthy subjects, which can be used to evaluate the pharmacodynamic effects of drugs that potentially enhance mitochondrial function.

 HPA axis activation models (serotonergic, vasopressinergic)

-There is increasing evidence for the beneficial effects of inflammasome inhibition on various diseases, ranging from autoimmune diseases (arthritis, atherosclerosis) to metabolic disorders (diabetes mellitus) and neurodegenerative disease (Alzheimer’s disease).
-Therefore, CHDR aims to develop and characterize human inflammasome challenges to support the clinical development of investigational compounds that suppress inflammasome or caspase activity and/or IL-1β and IL-18 production.
+There is increasing evidence for the beneficial effects of inflammasome inhibition on various diseases, ranging from autoimmune diseases (arthritis, atherosclerosis) to metabolic disorders (diabetes mellitus) and neurodegenerative diseases (Alzheimer’s disease).
+CHDR aims to develop and characterise human inflammasome challenges to support the clinical development of investigational compounds that suppress inflammasome or caspase activity and/or IL-1β and IL-18 production.
 Our research indicates that an ex vivo LPS+ATP challenge and an in vivo intradermal

 LPS challenge may be valuable models for future clinical trials

 investigating the effects of inflammasome/caspase inhibitors.
 We continue to work on further validation of these models.